 If we disclose your personal information to service providers that perform business activities for us the service provider may use your personal information only for the specific purpose for which we supply it.

 There are also situations where we may disclose your personal information if it is:

 - required by law (such as to the Australian Taxation Office)

 - authorised by law (such as where we are obliged to disclose information in the public interest or to protect our interests)

 - necessary in discharging obligations (such as to foreign governments for the purposes of foreign taxation)

 - required to assist in law enforcement (such as to a police force).

-We will not send personal information overseas without your consent unless:
+We do not currently send personal information overseas and will not do so without your consent unless: